Ericsson/paf/README.md

 To install, run:
 autoreconf -i && ./configure && make install

+Automake tends to install the 'paf' Python module in the 'site-packages', rather than the 'dist-packages' directory.
+Debian-based Linux distributions do not include 'site-packages' in the Python module search path (i.e. sys.path).
+In that case, or in case a non-standard (i.e non /usr/local or /usr) prefix is used, the PYTHONPATH environment variable needs to point to 'site-packages' in the installation directory tree, in order for the Pathfinder applications to find the 'paf' module.

 ## Server

 One or more Pathfinder server (daemon) processes are run for each